fkie-cad/FACT_core/docker/README.md

 # Docker image for FACT_core
 The docker image provides an installation of all fact components (db, frontend, backend).
 Currently you have to build it yourself but we plan to provide a prebuild image via Dockerhub.
-For instructions see [Advanced usage][#advanced-usage].
+For instructions see [Advanced usage](#advanced-usage).

 Because FACT uses docker itself, the docker socket from the host will be passed to the container.
 Please make sure that your user is a member of the